rust-lang/rfcs/text/0000-ptr-to-field.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Behavior of `<*[const|mut] T as Project>::project` when the raw pointer is invalid (does not point to a valid T)
-    - Can this behaviour change across editions?
-How about smaller version changes?
-    - This issue blocks accepting this RFC
+- Do we want to strip this proposal down to just the [api specified here](https://github.com/rust-lang/rfcs/pull/2708#issuecomment-499578814), where we only have the `Field` trait, `FieldDescriptor` type, and some associated functions on raw pointers.
 - Are we going to accept `PinProjectable`?
     - If not, we won't have a safe way to do pin-projections
     - Do we want another way to do safe pin-projections?
-- Do we want to strip this proposal down to just the [api specified here](https://github.com/rust-lang/rfcs/pull/2708#issuecomment-499578814), where we only have the `Field` trait, `FieldDescriptor` type, and some associated functions on raw pointers.

 - Syntax for the type fields
     - not to be decided before accepting this RFC, but must be decided before stabilization